 Pulmonary Rehabilitation Program

-The purpose of pulmonary rehabilitation is to provide progressive medically supervised exercise and education to individuals with Chronic Pulmonary Disease.
+The purpose of pulmonary rehabilitation is to provide progressive clinically supervised exercise and education to individuals with Chronic Pulmonary Disease.
 The focus emphasizes the overall health continuum, thereby improving quality of life.
-The primary goal is to enable and equip the participant and family or significant other(s) to make informed decisions concerning the participant’s future health.
+The primary goal is to equip the participant, family and/or caregivers to make informed decisions concerning the participant’s future health.

 - Train the participant to achieve optimal capacity, enabling them to carry out activities of daily living.